-No chopping or sautéing, no cutting boards or mixing bowls to wash…this one-pan Mexican quinoa is super easy to make.
+No chopping or sautéing, no cutting boards or mixing bowls to wash…this one-pan Mexican quinoa is SO easy to make.
 Just dump everything in the pan, let it cook, and enjoy!

-I like going out to eat, but I also really love staying in and cooking.
+I like going out to eat, but I really love staying in and cooking.
 This semester, a couple of friends and I started a Sunday night tradition of cooking dinner together.
 They live together in a house right off-campus, so I usually go to them since they have a kitchen to themselves and I share a dorm kitchen with 50 other girls!

-We have similar taste in food, so finding recipes we all like isn’t too hard.
-One friend is a vegetarian, so we cook vegetarian meals together.
-So far, we’ve gone with a beans, greens, & grain theme each week.
-For example, for our first dinner together, we made really yummy Buddha bowls with roasted sweet potatoes, roasted broccoli and cauliflower, quinoa, and chickpeas/black beans.
+For example, for our first dinner, we made really yummy Buddha bowls with roasted sweet potatoes, roasted broccoli and cauliflower, quinoa, and roasted chickpeas/black beans.

-We started texting last Saturday about ideas for what to make that Sunday, and I found a recipe for Mexican quinoa somewhere online.
-It looked inexpensive and simple, which are my top two criteria for college cooking.
+We started texting last Saturday about ideas for what to make that Sunday, and I found a basic recipe for Mexican quinoa.
+It looked inexpensive and simple, which are my two essential criteria for college cooking.

-They had most of the short ingredient list already at their house, and I stopped by the grocery store on Sunday afternoon to pick up quinoa, lime, and corn, plus an avocado to make guacamole.
+We had most of the ingredients on hand already, and I stopped by the grocery store on Sunday afternoon to pick up quinoa, lime, and corn, plus an avocado to make guacamole.

-Before digging in, we topped our quinoa bowls with guacamole, salsa, lots of cheese, and plain Greek yogurt instead of sour cream since that’s what they had on hand.
+Before digging in, we topped our Mexican quinoa bowls with guacamole, salsa, lots of cheese, and plain Greek yogurt instead of sour cream since that’s what we had.
 We all loved it!

 I knew I wanted to re-make this one-pan Mexican quinoa to take notes on what we did and take a few photos to share on the blog, so I made it again this weekend in my dorm kitchen.
 I didn’t mind eating it two weekends in a row one bit.